Warhammer 40,000: Dawn of War II

 Warhammer 40,000: Dawn of War II is a real-time tactics and tactical role-playing video game based on Games Workshop's fictional Warhammer 40,000 universe, developed by Relic Entertainment and published by THQ for Microsoft Windows.
 It is the sequel to Warhammer 40,000: Dawn of War.

-Dawn of War II was released in North America on February 19, 2009 and in Europe on February 20, 2009, with two expansions Chaos Rising and Retribution being released in 2010 and 2011, respectively.
+Dawn of War II was released in North America on February 19, 2009, and in Europe on February 20, 2009, with two expansions Chaos Rising and Retribution being released in 2010 and 2011, respectively.
 A sequel, Dawn of War III, developed by Relic and published by Sega, was released in April 2017.

 Gameplay

 Playable armies at the initial release of the game include the Space Marines, Orks, Eldar, and Tyranids.
 The Chaos Space Marines and the Imperial Guard were later added to the game through its two expansion packs.

 The gameplay of Dawn of War II is markedly different from that of Dawn of War and its expansions.
 Building bases is completely removed.
 Jonny Ebbert, the game's lead designer, describes the feel of the game by saying that it "takes everything that was great about the original and combines it with the best that Company of Heroes had to offer."
-There is a heavier focus on utilizing covers, which gives more substantial defensive bonuses.
+There is a heavier focus on utilizing cover, which gives more substantial defensive bonuses.
 Accordingly, there is also new emphasis on methods of dealing with units in cover.
 Some weapons, such as grenades and other explosives, can destroy cover, while others, such as flamers, ignore cover bonuses completely.
 Other differences between Dawn of War II and its predecessors include improved unit AI (squads under fire seek cover, for example), more realistically sized vehicles, and an improved physics engine, though the AI is easy to manipulate, by means such as placing suppression squads which the AI will instantly know have been placed and avoid, thus allowing to funnel the army to the player's needs.
 This game also includes a fall back command which the AI will use somewhat liberally, making the squad or command unit fall back at a higher speed and become resistant to range damage while being more vulnerable to melee.

 As a Games for Windows - Live game, the game uses the Achievements system from Xbox Live, and is the first widely released, PC-exclusive game to use it.
 Because of this, a player must be able to connect to the Windows Live servers in order to access the game's multiplayer features.
 The game also requires authentication via Steam.
 On June 17, 2014, an optional update was released that removes Games for Windows – Live and the defunct GameSpy multiplayer servers for Steam solutions, including Steam Cloud.